mbreault/intellectually-curious/episode_pages/2025/20250525-oeis-a000233-generalized-class-numbers.md

-# OEIS A000233 Generalized Class Numbers
+# OEIS A000233: Generalized class numbers

 **Published:** May 25, 2025
 **Duration:** 8m 41s